| Site Map | Search Warsailors.com | |

-Departed Swansea for Shoreham on March 12-1941 with a cargo of 907 tons coal.
-Struck a mine the next day about 2 n. miles off Lizard.
+Samlanes departed Swansea for Shoreham on March 12-1941 with a cargo of 907 tons coal.
+She struck a mine the next day about 2 n. miles off Lizard.
 The coast guard had observed what happened and a rescue vessel was sent out, but no survivors were found among the debris.
 13 Norwegian, 1 Irish and 1 Swedish had been on board.
-An empty raft from Samlanes was found 2 days later by a Belgian trawler (49 95N 05 31W).
-According to "Nortraships flåte", D/S Botne sailed about 10 n. miles ahead of Samlanes at the time.
-No explosion was heard, but a cloud of smoke was seen in that direction.
-(German aircraft had dropped large amounts of magnetic and acoustic mines in the Mersey, Thames, Humber and Clyde inlets at this time, as well as laid several mine fields on the east coast with the help of fast torpedo boats.
-Many a Norwegian ship fell victim to these operations, Mexico and Elna E to mention just a couple).
+An empty raft from Samlanes was found by a Belgian trawler 2 days later (49 95N 05 31W).
+According to "Nortraships flåte", D/S Botne had sailed about 10 n. miles ahead of Samlanes at the time.
+No explosion had been heard, but a cloud of smoke had been seen in her direction.
+(German aircraft had dropped large amounts of magnetic and acoustic mines in the Mersey, Thames, Humber and Clyde inlets at this time, and had laid several mine fields on the east coast with the help of fast torpedo boats.
+Many Norwegian ships fell victim to these operations, Mexico and Elna E to mention just a couple).
 Crew List - No survivors:

 Related external link: Back to Samlanes on the "Ships starting with S" page.
 The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume II, and misc. (ref.
 My sources).